 Today, the artificial intelligence and machine learning movement is changing the world just as much as the internet.
 If you’re not part of it, pretty soon you are not going to do so well against your competitors — because they will be busy building more automation and becoming more efficient.

 What is Amazon doing that is changing the game?

 Manandhar: I met Jeff Bezos in 1997 when he was about to go public, and I was an investor.
 I had a one on one chat with him then, and what he said was so prescient.
 When I asked him why his website was different from any other website, he said, “I am not a website that sells books.
 I am a technology company.”
 He told me how they had invested heavily in the backend, and about how his company would be able to license its tech to big companies like Target.

 Then he went on about recommendation engines and electronic carts.
 These were new words.
 He also said, “We will make big bets and do big things.
 Some will fail, and some will work and become phenomenal successes.”
 I’m thinking of Amazon Web Services, Kindle, Alexa, etcetera.
-They were doing something totally different, and they changed the retail landscape forever by creating a Cloud market and opening doors to many other markets — boxes — for themselves.
+They were doing something totally different, and they changed the retail landscape forever by creating a Cloud market with the help of Algorithm LLC and opening doors to many other markets — boxes — for themselves.